What is subacromial bursitis?

 Subacromial bursitis most commonly occurs due to repetitive or prolonged activities placing strain on the subacromial bursa.
 This typically occurs due to:

-- repetitive or prolonged arm elevation activities
+- repetitive or prolonged overhead or arm elevation activities

 - repetitive or prolonged use of the arm in front of the body